 If you plan to end your Canadian residency, it will be a taxable event – just like ending residency in the US.

-As an American living in Canada, if you leave the country, you have to pay capital gains tax of any assets you liquidated within fair market value.
+As an American living in Canada, you have to pay capital gains tax on any assets you liquidate within fair market value if you leave the country.

 US Expat Tax Filing Requirements

 As many of you know, the US tax year runs from January 1 to December 31.
 Filing is only a must if American expats reach the filing threshold, which we explain in our expat tax guide.

 The most important tax deadlines for Americans abroad are the following:

 - April 15: Tax payment deadline if expats owe taxes

 - June 15: Filing deadline for tax returns and automatic extension for expats